 Spontaneous inspired creativity is the ability to create in a spontaneous (sometimes automated) way, without any planning or forethought.
 From this, spiritual insight may be gained.

 Inspired creativity is creating directly from Spirit.
 By Spirit, I mean, life-force, that is pure inspiration.
 It is a spiritual energy that is received.
-It does you rather than you doing it.
+It does you rather than you do it.

-Though inspiration fuels the imagination, it is not imagination.
-So there is less imagination in inspired creativity and ample inspiration.
+Though inspiration fuels the imagination, it is not imagination (which is creative thought).
+So, my experience has been that there is less imagination in inspired creativity and more inspiration.

-Yes, inspiration enlivens your thoughts and feelings thus blossoming your imagination.
+Inspiration does enliven your thoughts and feelings thus stimulating your imagination…

 Who can do inspired creativity?